-Biological, Chemical, Radiologic Event, And Pandemic
+Biological, Chemical, Radiologic Event, and Pandemic

 Biological and chemical threats require important and informed decisions that can affect the lives and safety of building staff, tenants, and visitors.
 The number of causalities from actual threats will depend on several factors, the most important being the potency or size of the weapon and the efficiency of the delivery system.
 While an incident involving a chemical agent would probably be quickly noticed, a biological or radiological attack may not be noticed for several days.
 Evidence of such threats can vary.
 The agent may appear as a solid, liquid, or gas.
 A biological or radiological agent release is nearly impossible to identify at the time of release.

 In case of an emergency situation, including one related to a terrorist attack, the local and federal police and health systems would immediately take action.
 The building will follow the guidance of the police and health officials.
 Each situation warrants a different response.
-As the building receives information it will be immediately relayed to the tenants.
+As the building receives the information it will be immediately relayed to the tenants.

 Since chemical agents are typically acutely toxic, their effects are typically abrupt and obvious.
-Determination as to whether an attack has occurred may be made by observation of the victims.
+The determination as to whether an attack has occurred may be made by observation of the victims.
 The physiological impact on building occupants and visitors may lead to the immediate inference that they may have been exposed to a chemical agent.
 It is important to recognize key signs and symptoms of chemical exposure in order to react rapidly.
-More than any other type of attack, a chemical agent requires quick reaction because a rapid response will have a direct impact on the number of lives saved.
+More than any other type of attack, a chemical agent requires a quick reaction because a rapid response will have a direct impact on the number of lives saved.